 Becky Atkins, a teacher from Monforton School in Gallatin County, agreed.
 "While it's fun and exciting, these activities also have real world application," she said.

 As an additional component to the project, Hannahoe will travel to each participant's classroom this year to work directly with students.
 He will administer a pre-assessment and will teach an "Eye on the Big Sky" lesson.

 Each teacher will teach the "Terrific Telescopes" curriculum for 45 minutes a day for two weeks and will administer a post-assessment.
 "Extending opportunities to children while helping them feel comfortable in the science world is my ultimate goal," Hannahoe said.
 "Some of these children may even become world-changing scientists."

 As a culmination to the project, all teachers and their students are invited to attend an evening star party in April at the Museum of the Rockies' Astronomy Day.

 SPIE Education and Outreach Grants

-SPIE provides support for optics and photonics related education outreach projects as part of its education outreach mission.
-The Montana Space Grant Consortium was one of 32 organizations receiving SPIE Education Outreach grants in 2010.
+As part of its education outreach mission, SPIE provides support for optics and photonics related education outreach projects.
+The Montana Space Grant Consortium was one of 32 organizations that received SPIE Education Outreach grants in 2010.

 The award process is competitive; applications are judged on their potential to impact students and increase optics awareness.
 Deadlines for 2011 grants are 31 January and 31 May.